mnestorov/wp-snippets/README.md

 # WooCommerce

-## Change the Appearance of a Foreign Currency in WooCommerce
+## Change The Appearance Of A Foreign Currency In WooCommerce

 ```php
 function wc_change_bgn_currency_symbol( $currency_symbol, $currency ) {